ForBioPhylogenomics/tutorials/README.md

 ## Week 1

 #### Monday

 * [Introduction into the course](week1_day1_morning/README.md)<br>An introduction to the course and the first step of the phylogenetic analyses we will build upon (no exercises)

-* [Sources of incongruence & Contamination screening](week1_day1_afternoon/README.md)<br>General lectures on inconrguence and a tutorial on the detection of contamination in datasets using a metabarcoding-based approach
+* [Sources of incongruence & Contamination screening](week1_day1_afternoon/README.md)<br>General lectures on inconrguence and a tutorial on the detection of contamination in datasets using a metabarcoding-based approach.

 #### Tuesday

-* XXX
+* [Paralogy screening after orthology determination](week1_day2_morning/README.md)<br>A tutorial on the detection of paralogy in datasets using a single trees, bootstrap support and reference databases.

-* XXX
+* [Missing data and low phylogenetic signal ](week1_day2_afternoon/README.md)<br>A tutorial on the reducing missingness and low phylogenetic signal in the data.

 #### Wednesday